-Bread, Espresso & pretty much does what the name says, serving bread-based dishes, espresso-based drinks and a few other things from its original store in Omotesando, a bustling district that’s seen the birth of some of Tokyo’s best coffee.
-So successful has it been that there are now 12 branches dotted around Tokyo and beyond, including a pair of new locations in Kyoto (which opened in the summer of 2019).
+Bread, Espresso & pretty much does what the name says, serving bread-based dishes, espresso-based drinks and a few other things from its original store in Omotesandō, a bustling district that’s seen the birth of some of Tokyo’s best coffee.
+So successful has it been that there are now 16 branches dotted around Tokyo and beyond, including a pair of new locations in Kyoto (which opened in the summer of 2019).

 You can read more of my thoughts after the gallery.

 Bread, Espresso & is tucked away in the (relatively) quiet tangle of narrow streets north of Omotesandō Station, an area that includes the likes of Sarutahiko Coffee, Lattest, Ratio &C and, of course, Koffee Mameya.
 Set back from the street, there’s a broad, concrete patio, with a long, thin concrete bar with four high stools on the right and a pair of two-person round tables on the left, sheltering under the projecting upper storeys of the building.

 The front of Bread, Espresso & consists of a pair of windows with a central door.
 To the right is the take-away bakery section, with a tempting display occupying the whole of the window, plus the till, which is also where you pay when you leave (Bread, Espresso & has full table service).
 Behind this is the bakery, which, both times I visited, was pretty much in full swing.
 Off to the left is an L-shaped seating area, with a coffee bar at the back, although there’s no reason for you to actually visit it unless you really want to be nosy (and get in the way; for the record, I did neither).